Fuchsi2/random-translate/README.md

 # build
 `npm run build`

-for more targetplattforms edit targets in package.json.
+for more targetplattforms edit `"targets"` in package.json.